Rosary: Mysteries of the Rosary

-The original Mysteries of Light were written by George Preca, the only Maltese official Catholic saint, and later reformed by the pope.

 Mysteries prayer schedule

 Traditionally the full Rosary consisted of praying all 15 traditional mysteries (Joyful, Sorrowful and Glorious) together.
 Alternatively, a single set of five mysteries can be prayed each day, according to the following convention:

+Duration

+Praying the full Rosary typically takes about 20 to 30 minutes, but this can vary.
+A quicker pace might allow you to finish in around 15–20 minutes, while a slower, more meditative approach, especially in a group, could extend to 25–30 minutes or longer.
+Some people even pray just a single decade, which can take about 2–3 minutes.

 Devotions and spirituality

 Pope John Paul II placed the Rosary at the very center of Christian spirituality and called it "among the finest and most praiseworthy traditions of Christian contemplation."
 Pope Pius XI is quoted as saying, for example, "The Rosary is a powerful weapon to put the demons to flight."

 Saints and popes have emphasized the meditative and contemplative elements of the rosary and provided specific teachings for how the rosary should be prayed, for instance the need for "focus", "respect", "reverence" and "purity of intention" during rosary recitations and contemplations.
 Scriptural meditations concerning the rosary are based on the Christian tradition of Lectio Divina (literally "divine reading") as a way of using the Gospel to start a conversation between the person and Christ.
 Padre Pio, a rosary devotee, said: "Through the study of books one seeks God; by meditation one finds him."
 From the sixteenth century onwards, Rosary recitations often involved "picture texts" that further assisted meditation.
 Such imagery continues to be used to depict the Mysteries of the rosary.

 References to the Rosary have been part of various reported Marian Apparitions spanning two centuries.
 The reported messages from these apparitions have influenced the spread of Rosary devotion worldwide.
 In Quamquam pluries, Pope Leo XIII related Rosary devotions to Saint Joseph and granted indulgences in favour of Christians who, in the month of October, would have added the Prayer to Saint Joseph at the end of the Holy Rosary.

 Praying the Rosary may be prescribed by priests as a type of penance after the Sacrament of Penance.
-It must be noted that penance is not generally intended as a "punishment"; rather, it is meant to encourage meditation upon and spiritual growth from past sins.
+Penance is not generally intended as a "punishment"; rather, it is meant to encourage meditation upon and spiritual growth from past sins.